-OMAHA (DTN) -- Favorable conditions for harvest in Brazil through the rest of the week, and continued dominant dryness in the Southern Plains, are the key weather items for the commodity trade's attention Tuesday.
+OMAHA (DTN) -- Mostly favorable conditions for Brazil soybean harvest, and a stormy six-to-10-day forecast in the central United States, are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at email@example.com